DeimosCloud/terraform-google-openvpn/CONTRIBUTING.md

 ## Semantic Pull Requests

-To generate changelog, Pull Requests or Commits must have sementic and must follow conventional specs below:
+To generate changelog, Pull Requests or Commits must have semantic and must follow conventional specs below:

 - `feat:` for new features
 - `fix:` for bug fixes